avanikawa/docs_haptik/docs/bot-builder/advanced/integrating-webviews-into-sdk.md

         "is_default": 1,
         "type": "APP_ACTION",
         "payload": {
-          "url": "<Provide your URL Here>", # This is the URL when the page is hosted "link": "",
+          "url": "<Provide your URL Here>", # This is the URL where the page is hosted "link": "",
           "gogo_message": ""
         },